 Feelings of stress and anxiety can creep on us throughout different parts of our lives, whether the stress comes from positive or negative changes in our environments.
 Stress is our body’s natural reaction to these changes, producing physical, mental, and emotional responses that are a normal part of life.
-What’s most important is how we handle and manage our stresses, and how we work to relieve it when possible.
+Most important is how we handle and manage our stresses and how we work to relieve them when possible.

 One thing it’s important to remember is that stress is a natural part of life, and our body’s responses to it are part of how we’re built.
 When stress is mismanaged and allowed to take over our lives, it can affect us physically, leading to emotional consequences.
 Some symptoms of stress can be:

 Because every person is different, we all experience stress in different ways and, therefore may experience the above symptoms to different degrees.
 It’s essential, no matter what symptoms you may encounter, to handle and manage this stress and ensure you’re staying healthy & happy.

 7 Ways to Manage Stress and Anxiety as an Entrepreneur

 As an entrepreneur, it can be easy to get overwhelmed and stressed out as things do not always go our way.
 But learning how to manage stress and anxiety is essential for our well-being and for achieving success in entrepreneurship.